General FAQs

 Is it possible to have different environments like production, staging, and review environments in Conductor?

-Yes, it’s possible to pull data from multiple endpoints simultaneously.
-Have a look at this workflow execution.
-You can see that the parallel execution, which is the construct supported in Conductor, can run 10s of thousands of parallel executions.
+Yes, it’s possible to pull data from multiple endpoints simultaneously, using Fork/Join task, which is the construct supported in Conductor, that can run 10s of thousands of parallel executions.

 Can we start a workflow not from the start but from any steps within the workflow?